eclipse-californium/californium/MIGRATION_HINTS.md

 The `OptionSet` and the `Option`s are now strictly validated.
 If that cause trouble, please check, if the value is valid according [RFC 7252, 5.10.
 Option Definitions](https://tools.ietf.org/html/rfc7252#page-53) or the other specific RFCs.

 [RFC 7967, Option for No Server Response](https://tools.ietf.org/html/rfc7967) is introduced.

+Changing network configuration values during runtime is not supported by Californium's components.
+Therefore the `NetworkConfigObserver` is now removed.

 ### Californium-Proxy2: